- How to Apply KT Tape

 - Legs

 The hamstrings are the large set of powerful muscles that span the back of the thigh from the buttocks to the calves and serve to flex the knee and extend the hip.
-Strains involving micro-tears in the muscles, cramping, and tightness can be felt when the hamstrings are injured or not performing properly.
+Strains involving micro-tears in the muscles, cramping, and tightness can be addressed using KT Tape for hamstring support, especially when applied early after injury.
 These injuries often heal very slowly and put the individual at risk for recurring injuries if not treated properly.
+Learning how to KT tape a hamstring can help relieve posterior thigh pain and speed recovery from pain.

 Use KT Tape to relax the injured muscles and increase circulation to the area, as well as provide significant pain relief*.
 Hamstring problems can be very painful and keep you off your feet for quite some time if not treated properly.
 Combine KT Tape with light progressive stretching, icing after activity, and appropriate rest in order to speed healing*.